Mookie Betts Player Props: Dodgers vs. Orioles

 Mookie Betts At The Plate

-- Betts leads Los Angeles with 100 hits, batting .285 this season with 51 extra-base hits.
+- Betts has 100 hits, which leads Los Angeles hitters this season, while batting .282 with 51 extra-base hits.

-- Among qualified batters in MLB play, his batting average ranks 22nd, his on-base percentage ranks ninth, and he is third in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 29th, his on-base percentage ranks ninth, and he is third in the league in slugging.

-- Betts will look to extend his seven-game hitting streak.
-He's batting .409 with two homers over the course of his last outings.

-- He has hit a home run in 25.6% of his games this season, and 6.5% of his trips to the dish.
+- He has gone deep in 25.3% of his games this year, and 6.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.